16 Best Things To Do In Kuala Lumpur | Travel Guide

 13. KL Eco Park

-Looking for a unique experience?
-KL Eco Park might be the perfect destination for an exciting day out.
+Looking for a unique family activity?
+KL Eco Park might be the perfect destination for an exciting day out for those seeking things to do in Kuala lumpur with kids.
 This 9-hectare park offers a canopy walk that elevates you to the treetops, where you can spot a variety of wildlife, including macaques and silverleaf monkeys.
-While the canopy trail might benefit from some renovation, it remains a rewarding experience.
 Apart from the canopy walk, the park boasts numerous other hiking routes.
-However, many of them lack clear signposts, which could make navigation a challenge.

 14. Central Market